emilianvrd/Maneuvers/Archtype feats.md

 ### Barbarian
 Bariarians are fierce warriors of primitive backround who can enter a battle rage.

 As a Quick action, you can enter into a raging frenzy.
-If you do, you gain 5 temporary hit points and. for 1 minute, you gain a +1 status bonus to might checks and to damage rolls made using might.
+If you do, you gain 5 temporary hit points and. for 1 minute, you gain a +1 status bonus to Might checks and to damage rolls made using Might.
 You can't wear heavy armor while using this ability.

 ### Bard
 Bards are inspiring muscisians who uses music to guide their magical powers.

 You can inspire others through your music.
 As a Quick action, you can choose a creature other than yourself within 20m of you and give it a d6.
 Once within the next ten minutes, the creature can roll the die and add it to any one ability check they make.
 Once the d6 is rolled, it is lost.
-A creature can't have more than 1 bardic inspiration die at a time.
+A creature can't have more than 1 such die at a time.
 You can use this ability a number of times equal to your charisma modifier.
 In addition, you learn a Fighting Move with the Spell and Mental or Thunder trait.

 ### Climber
 You are an adept climber.
 You gain a climbing speed of 6m.
 If you already have a climbing speed, increase your climbing speed by 6m.